 Lara Langley, Vice-President

-Prior to Working Metrics, Lara was the VP of Finance and Administration for Bantu, Inc. She was a member of the management team responsible for developing the company’s business and strategic plans.
-In her15 years at Bantu she managed all financial, administrative and human resources operations.
-Prior to Bantu, Lara held accounting and consulting positions in various industries.
-Lara is a graduate of Old Dominion University in Norfolk, VA where she earned a Bachelor of Science in Accounting.
-She also holds a CPA certificate from the State of Illinois.
+Prior to Working Metrics, Lara was VP of Finance and Administration for Bantu, Inc., where she helped develop the company’s business and strategic plans and managed all financial, administrative and human resources operations.
+She has held accounting and consulting positions in various industries.
+Lara holds a Bachelor of Science in Accounting from Old Dominion University in Norfolk, VA and a CPA from the State of Illinois.

 Patrick Gross, Advisor

 Patrick Gross is Chairman of The Lovell Group, a business and technology advisory and investment firm, advising half a dozen private technology and internet commerce firms.
 Previously, Patrick spent three decades with American Management Systems, Inc., which he founded in 1970 with four colleagues from the Office of the Secretary of Defense and built into a $1B company with 7,000 professionals throughout North America and Europe.